‘Red shoes’ poem by Anne Sexton

 Balancing Act, 2014 © Aldona Kmieć

-Balancing Act is a symbolic and important image to me, as it portrays a state of emotion associated with migrating to another country and culture, being transient, trying to find where you belong and how.
-This is a powerful portrait that speaks much of the transition into my new life.
-My artist statement for this work says ‘Balancing Act’ is an attempted self portrait, employing not myself as subject but a model friend Magda, designed to act as a vehicle to explore my personal experiences across cultures.
-I was born beneath a red flag in Poland, but grew up steeped in the proud traditions of our once great and free nation.
-I’m deeply nostalgic for the distant and faded music of my old red piano accordion, the one I learned to play as a child.
-I shared some of my happiest and saddest times with that instrument and with a friend who did not survive our youth.
+“Balancing Act is an attempted self-portrait, employing not myself as the subject but my model friend Magda.
+It acts as a vehicle to explore my personal experiences across cultures.
+I was born beneath a red flag in Poland, yet grew up immersed in the proud traditions of our once great and free nation.
+I am deeply nostalgic for the distant and faded music of my red piano accordion—the one I learned to play as a child.
+Some of my happiest and saddest times were shared with that instrument and with a friend who did not survive our youth.”

 Red in Photography: passion, life, energy